wharfkit/website/src/lib/docs/SessionKit/Session.md

 # Session

-Each `Session` class instance represents a specific [blockchain account](https://docs.eosnetwork.com/docs/latest/core-concepts/accounts) with an associated [WalletPlugin](/docs/sessionkit/wallet-plugin) that can be used to perform transactions using the [transact](#) method.
+Each `Session` class instance represents a specific [blockchain account](https://docs.eosnetwork.com/docs/latest/core-concepts/accounts) with an associated [WalletPlugin](/docs/sessionkit/wallet-plugin) that can be used to perform transactions using the [Transact](/docs/sessionkit/transact) method.
 It can also be used to access information about the account related to the session and to help automatically template API calls.

 ## Creation